 Who We Are

-Karibu provides information, advice, help, support and counselling services to African and minority ethnic women and their families in Ipswich and Suffolk in general.
+Karibu offers information, advice, help, support and counselling services to individuals and families from diverse backgrounds and minority groups in Ipswich and Suffolk and the environment.
 It aims to promote awareness of ethnic, cultural and religious diversity within statutory and voluntary organisations and the larger community.
 Karibu is governed by a Board of Trustees.

 Mission